-The GCRB Executive Director is responsible for ensuring that appropriate internal controls are properly maintained and appropriate procedures are in place.
-GCRB will, at all times, have internal control systems and processes including adequate separation of duties to ensure that, as far as possible, errors, fraud and corruption are prevented.
+The GCRB Executive Director is responsible for ensuring that appropriate internal controls are properly maintained, and appropriate procedures are in place.
+GCRB maintains internal control systems, and processes, including adequate separation of duties to ensure that, as far as possible, errors, fraud and corruption are prevented.